 In the second quarter, Swalwell raised $878,245, putting him in the lower tier of fundraisers.
 His fundraising and polling earned him the 20th and final spot on the first debate stage in Miami, but although he'd qualified for the debate in Detroit, he would have been edged off the stage by Montana Gov. Steve Bullock because of the Democratic National Committee's tiebreaker rules that favored Bullock having received 1% in more polls that Swalwell.

 What you may not know about him:

-Since early 2017, Swalwell has visited Iowa, the first state to hold a presidential nominating contest, at least 16 times, according to FiveThirtyEight.
-His visits there appear to be paying off and according to a March 2019 poll, 29 percent of likely Democratic Iowa caucus-goers know enough about Swalwell to form an opinion of him.
-However, in that same poll, he would only receive 1 percent of the vote.
+Since early 2017, Swalwell had visited Iowa, the first state to hold a presidential nominating contest, at least 16 times, according to FiveThirtyEight.
+His visits there appeared to be paying off and according to a March 2019 poll, 29% of likely Democratic Iowa caucus-goers know enough about Swalwell to form an opinion of him.
+However, in that same poll, he would only receive 1% of the vote.

 During his appearance on the debate stage in Miami, Google recorded a surge of interest in the orange ribbon Swalwell wore on stage.
 The ribbon was made by the father of 14-year-old Jamie Guttenberg, who was one of 17 people killed in the February 2018 shooting at Marjory Stoneman Douglas High School in Parkland, Florida.
 Guttenberg’s dad, Fred Guttenberg, joined Swalwell at the debate as his guest.
 When asked what issue he would make a top priority if elected president, the congressman again turned to mass shootings, referencing Parkland and the shooting at the Pulse nightclub in Orlando, Florida.